 Expand your Peru journey to the mystery Amazon Rainforest, spot wildlife and visit local villages in the jungle, check our crafted itineraries below for some ideas, or just contact us to create a unique travel plan just for you.

 1-to-1 Service | Reply within 24hrs | Expert's Advice

 - How many days do I need in Peru?
 For a week, you can explore the highlights of the Inca culture, during which you'll set foot in many historical sites in Lima, Cusco, and Aguas Calientes.
 Most of our customers would like to spend two weeks taking an in-depth Peru tour from south to north.
 If you prefer a tour of specific interests like culture, flavor, and rainforest, you can contact us to customize a unique trip.

 - How can I obtain my visa to Peru?
 People from most countries can visit Peru for tourism purposes without a visa for up to 183 days, with the exception of a few nationalities who must obtain a visa from one of the Peruvian diplomatic missions.
 Citizens from the US, Canada, European Union, UK, Australia, and New Zealand are exempt from visas and must have a passport valid for at least 6 months on arrival.

 - Can I combine my visit to Peru with another country?
 Yes.
 Odynovo arranges tours to 70+ destinations in South America and other continents.
-With our tailor-made service, it is easy to extend your Peru tour to its neighboring countries or more, such as Brazil, Bolivia, Ecuador, etc. So, if you prefer a multi-country tour, just let us know and we can help to customize a unique tour around your personal interests.
+With our tailor-made service, it is easy to extend your Peru tour to its neighboring countries or more, such as Brazil, Bolivia, Ecuador, etc. So, if you prefer a multi-country tour to Latin America, just let us know and we can help to customize a unique tour around your personal interests.